 15. Each time we use your data we must have a legal justification to do so, which are:

-a) We use your information to deliver a contract of care and treatment to your GP or your local NHS Clinical Commissioning Group (CCG) (article 6(b)).
+a) We use your information to deliver a contract of care and treatment to your GP, local NHS Clinical Commissioning Group (CCG), local NHS Trust or Health Board (article 6(b)).

 b) We will use your information to provide preventive medicine, medical diagnosis, the provision of health care/treatment (article 9(h)).